aaaaaastroooooo/coursework-dreamhome-dump/README.md

 5. Click `Start Import`.

-### MySQL Version
-This dump file is compatible with MySQL 5.7+ and MySQL 8.0.

 ### Purpose
 This repository is created for coursework submission.
 The link is public so that examiners can verify and reproduce the database.